hstreamdb/docs/docs/en/guides/write.md

 # Write Records to Streams

-This document provides information about how to write data to streams in HStreamDB using hstreamdb-java or clients implemented in other language.
+This document provides information about how to write data to streams in HStreamDB using hstreamdb-java or clients implemented in other languages.

-You can also read following pages to get a more thorough understanding:
+You can also read the following pages to get a more thorough understanding:

 - How to [create and manage Streams](./stream.md).
 - How to [consume the data written to a Stream](./consume.md).